ROCm/hipfort/docs/install/install.rst

 `hipfort` provides interfaces to the following HIP and ROCm libraries:

 * **HIP:**   HIP runtime, hipBLAS, hipSPARSE, hipFFT, hipRAND, hipSOLVER

 * **ROCm:** rocBLAS, rocSPARSE, rocFFT, rocRAND, rocSOLVER

 .. note::

 hipSOLVER interfaces will only work with AMD GPUs.

-While the HIP interfaces and libraries allow to write portable code for both AMD and CUDA devices, the ROCm ones can only be used with AMD devices.
+While the HIP interfaces and libraries allow the writing of portable code for both AMD and CUDA devices, ROCm can only be used with AMD devices.

-The available interfaces depend on the Fortran compiler that is used to compile the `hipfort` modules and libraries.
-As the interfaces make use of the `iso_c_binding` module, the minimum requirement is a Fortran compiler that supports the Fortran 2003 standard (`f2003`).
-These interfaces typically require to pass `type(c_ptr)` variables and the number of bytes to memory management (e.g. `hipMalloc`) and math library routines, for example, `hipblasDGEMM`.
+The available interfaces depend on the Fortran compiler used to compile the `hipfort` modules and libraries.
+As the interfaces use the `iso_c_binding` module, the minimum requirement is a Fortran compiler that supports the Fortran 2003 standard (`f2003`).
+These interfaces typically require passing `type(c_ptr)` variables and the number of bytes to memory management.
+For example, `hipMalloc` and math library routines like `hipblasDGEMM`.

-If your compiler understands the Fortran 2008 (`f2008`) code constructs that occur in `hipfort`'s source and test files, additional interfaces are compiled into the `hipfort` modules and libraries.
+If your compiler understands the Fortran 2008 (`f2008`) code constructs in `hipfort`'s source and test files, additional interfaces are compiled into the `hipfort` modules and libraries.
-These directly take Fortran (array) variables and the number of elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
-Therefore, they reduce the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.
+These directly take Fortran (array) variables, the number of elements instead of `type(c_ptr)` variables, and the number of bytes, respectively.
+Therefore, they reduce the chance of introducing compile-time and runtime errors into your code and make it easier to read, too.

 .. note::